joaovicentesouto/INE5418/README.md

 ## How execute

-Change the number in the command of the Docker/base-service. yml file to change between executions.
+Change the number in the command of the Docker/base-service.yml file to change between executions.

+Client/Server
 [![client-server](https://asciinema.org/a/186422.png)](https://asciinema.org/a/186422)

+Token ring
 [![token-ring](https://asciinema.org/a/186424.png)](https://asciinema.org/a/186424)

+Multicast/Lamport
 [![lamport](https://asciinema.org/a/186425.png)](https://asciinema.org/a/186425)

 # Credits